Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 6

 No matter how gorgeous may be the attire presented to you by a king, your homespun garments are better; no matter how delicate may be the viands of the rich, the bread of -your own table is sweeter.

-Saadi.
+_Saadi_

 #### 7